8am Payment Solution User Guide

 The term “Payout Schedule” refers to the time it takes for us to initiate settlement to your Settlement Account.
 Your Payout Schedule is communicated to you from time to time by us.
 8am may require a holding period before making initial settlement to the Settlement Account.
 After the initial settlement of funds, we will settle funds to the Settlement Account according to the Payout Schedule; however, please be aware that a Network, a Bank, or the financial institution holding your Settlement Account, may delay settlement for any reason.
 We are not responsible for any action taken by the institution holding your Settlement Account to not credit the Settlement Account or to otherwise not make funds available to you as you expected.

 We reserve the right to change the Payout Schedule or to suspend settlement to you.
-Examples of situations where we may do so are: (i) where there are pending, anticipated, or excessive Disputes, Refunds, or Reversals; (ii) in the event that we suspect or become aware of suspicious activity; or (iii) where we are required by Law or court order.
+Examples of situations where we may do so are: (i) where there are pending, anticipated, or excessive Disputes, Refunds, or Reversals; (ii) in the event that we suspect or become aware of suspicious activity; or (iii) where we are required by applicable law or court order.
 We have the right to withhold settlement to your Settlement Account upon termination of this Agreement if we reasonably determine that we may incur losses resulting from credit, fraud, or other legal risks associated with your Account.
 If we exercise our right to withhold Settlement for any reason, we will communicate the general reason for withholding Settlement and give you a timeline for releasing the funds.

 C. Incorrect settlement